unexist/blog/_drafts/logging-vs-tracing.md

 In this post I want to demonstrate the difference between **logging** and **tracing** and talk why and when I would prefer one over the other.
-So in the first part we are covering the basics and talk a bit about what both actually is.
+To get us started we are covering the basics first and talk a bit about what both actually is and after that follows the actual comparison.
-After that, I am going to present my really convoluted example just to prove my point and based on that we are going to do the actual comparison.

 Are you still with me?
 Great - let us move on to **logging**!